BugRepairMan/totalSubSet/README.md

 # totalSubSet

-Give number N, print total sub set.
+Give number N, print total sub set (use a recursive manner).

 For example:
 ./test 4